Pinkerton: Time for the U.S. Government to Keep Faith with Those Who Do and Die

 Once again, it’s a matter of imagination, and technology is all about imagination.
 And interestingly enough, the military had some of the imagination needed—just not enough.
 As Gen. McKenzie said on August 26, the day of the deadly blast, “We thought this would happen sooner or later.”
 And then he added, “We are prepared to continue the mission.”

 Okay, we will continue the mission—as the military says, Charlie Mike.
-Without a doubt, the Marines and all the others in our armed forces will continue to do everything they are ordered to do, even if they lack the equipment they could have had and should have had.
+Without a doubt, the Marines and all the others in our armed forces will continue to do everything they are ordered to do, even if they lack the equipment they could and should have.
 So say a prayer.

 After all, ill-preparation in warfare is nothing new.
 The poet Tennyson wrote about another misconceived mission, the charge of the Light Brigade, in 1854: